fmi/iot-course/06-connectivity-2/src/mosquitto_examples.md

 ### GUI client
 Use [MQTT.FX](http://mqttfx.org/).
 It is a cross-platform open source tool that actually worked for me.

+### Websockets client
+You can use the [live Eclipse Paho client](https://www.eclipse.org/paho/clients/js/utility/) to test websocket communication.

 ### ESP32 / ESP8266
 Use [Pubsubclient](https://pubsubclient.knolleary.net/api.html)